ctakamiya/trino_container/README.md

 # Intructions

-To build the environment run the command:
+To build the environment, run the command:

 ```
 $ docker compose up -d